singerxt/metrics-rs-dashboard-actix/README.md

 # metrics-rs-dashboard-actix

-A Rust library for integrating metrics and a visualization dashboard into Actix web applications.
+A Rust library for integrating metrics and a visualization dashboard.
 This crate provides a simple way to set up Prometheus metrics and expose them through an API endpoint, as well as a web dashboard for real-time metrics visualization.
+Actix is used only for exposing the endpoints and dashboard - you can use this library even if your main application isn't built with Actix.
 ![Screenshot](https://github.com/singerxt/metrics-rs-dashboard-actix/blob/main/doc/screenshot.png?raw=true)

 ## Features

-- Easy integration with Actix Web applications
+- Easy integration with any Rust application (Actix currently required for dashboard exposure only)
 - Real-time metrics visualization dashboard
 - Prometheus metrics endpoint
 - Support for custom histogram buckets